hexzeug/protokolibri/README.md

 ### iOS Safari

+- Stores unlimited events if sending to server fails (unless not logged in to any server)
+- Sends stored events when
+    - reconnecting to the same server
+    - connecting to a different server / as a different user

 - For best results please disable multitasking (parallel windows) in the iOS settings.
 This is needed because the extension cannot correctly detect the focused tab when there are parallel windows.